Here's How to Get a Liquor License in Arkansas (Updated Guide)

 Don't hesitate

 Whether you're a business owner in Little Rock or a bartender working in Fayetteville, it’s crucial to understand the state’s alcohol regulations.
 While only the Arkansas Alcoholic Beverage Control (ABC) Division can issue liquor licenses, all alcohol-handling staff must also meet mandatory training requirements.
-That’s where our Arkansas Alcohol Awareness Training can help — ensuring your team is certified to serve responsibly and legally.
+That’s where our Arkansas Alcohol Awareness Training can help—state-approved and ensures your team is certified to serve responsibly and legally.

 In this guide, we’ll walk you through everything you need to know: license types, costs, how to apply, training certifications, and common pitfalls to avoid.